kennethleungty/Principal-Component-Regression/README.md

 # Principal Component Regression (PCR) - Clearly Explained and Implemented
-Understanding the regression analysis technique based on principal component analysis (PCA)
+Understanding the concepts and Python implementation of the regression analysis technique based on principal component analysis (PCA)

 Link to article: *Coming Soon*